Swift getting started

 Download objects

-$ swift download newcontainer file1.txt -o ./file1.txt
+$ swift download my_container file1.txt -o ./file1.txt

-Download all objects from specific container
+Download all objects from a specific container:

-swift download <container_name> -D </path/to/folder/>.
+$ swift download my_container -D </path/to/directory/>

-Download all objects from your account
+Download all objects from your account:

-swift download --all -D </path/to/folder/>.
+$ swift download --all -D </path/to/directory/>

-Delete objects
+Delete containers and objects

 $ swift delete my_container file1.txt

-swift delete <container_name>.
+$ swift delete my_container

-With Openstacks Horizon you get a good overview over your object storage.
-There are some limitations in Swifts functionality when using Horizon, to fully take advantage of Swifts functions we recommend you to use the swift cli.
+With Openstacks Horizon you can get a good overview over your object storage.
+There are limitations in Swifts functionality when using Horizon, to fully take advantage of Swifts functions we recommend you to use the swift cli.

 This guide will show you the basics with using Swift object storage in Horizon.